-Clinical trials will be open to a small number of children and young people with SCN1A-related Dravet Syndrome, aged 2-17 years.
+The clinical trial will be open to a small number of children and young people with SCN1A-related Dravet Syndrome, aged 2-17 years.
 Professor Helen Cross, Chair of DSUK's Medical Advisory Board, is confirmed as the study's lead investigator.
 Recruitment to ADMIRAL is some months away and we will share more information as it becomes available.